pombredanne/pdbpy/README.md

 There are other libraries and implementations (see below).
 This one differs in that it works out of the box, and it lazily loads only what is requested.
 Working with a file 1GB+ large and only want to know how to parse a single structure?
 Only want to know the address of a symbol?
-No problem, only the minumum will be loaded!
+No problem, only the minImum will be loaded!

 The PDB is memory-mapped.
 The underlying MSF format makes data possibly non-contiguous, but using the `memorywrapper` library that becomes (mostly) a non-issue, as it can